 Recoding relationality: Indigenous new media and digital storytelling

 David is a settler scholar and Instructor in the First Nations and Indigenous Studies Program at the University of British Columbia.
-His research focuses on the ways in which Indigenous artists and programmers are deploying new medias towards resurgence and decolonization.
+His research focuses on the ways in which Indigenous artists and programmers are deploying new medias towards resurgence and decolonisation.
 David is the co-editor of Read, Listen, Tell: Indigenous Stories from Turtle Island and the editor of Sôhkêyihta: The Poetry of Sky Dancer Louise Bernice Halfe.
 His first monograph is currently in production with UBC Press.